Kenivia/Honing-Forecast/WIP.md

 ### Now

-- procedually generate test cases
-  - figure out how to fit the juice prices into the csv
 - monte carlo at the end to verify / sanity check / just to look at it (also can compute confidence interval with variance etc)

 - BOOKS ARE MUTUALLY EXCLUSIVE maybe just make sure that neighbor function handles it? idk
-- perform a final saddlepoint for P(Y1 < H1), P(Y2 < H2) ...
-P(Yn < Hn) warn if any is high
 - turn a lot of helper functions to class functions of prep_output or state_bundle
 - change all the i64 budgets to f64 god

+- figure out how to optimize special its way too slow rn
+- figure out how to do neighbors for special state
+-

 ### Big